 To have good Wi-Fi, you first and foremost need the right hardware.
 So get a router (or mesh system) that’s suitable for your place and set it up properly.

-Considering you’re on this website, though, I’d assume that you already got one of the best routers, which leaves us with three other common reasons that cause your Wi-Fi signal to drop or impossible for some devices to connect to.
+Considering you’re on this website, though, I’d assume that you already got one of the best routers, which leaves us with three other common reasons that cause your Wi-Fi signal to drop or are impossible for some devices to connect to.

 But at the core of it, this issue derives from the fact your broadcaster (router) and the client, like your laptop or IoT device, don’t work well together due to incompatible hardware or software driver.